Gun turret: Layout

 US Army tank troops with Renault FTs on the Western Front, 1918.
 The FT was the first operational tank to carry a turret.

-In modern tanks, the turret is armoured for crew protection and rotates a full 360 degrees carrying a tank gun, typically in the range of 105 and 125 mm calibre.
+In modern tanks, the turret is armoured for crew protection and rotates a full 360 degrees, carrying a tank gun, typically in the range of 105 and 125 mm calibre.
 Machine guns may be mounted inside the turret, which on modern tanks is often on a "coaxial" mount, parallel with the larger main gun.

-Early designs often featured multiple weapons mounts.
-This concept was carried forwards into the early interwar years in Britain, Germany and the Soviet Union, arguably reaching its most absurd expression in the British Vickers A1E1 Independent tank, though this attempt was soon abandoned while the Soviet Union's similar effort produced a T-35 'land battleship' which was actually produced and fought in defence of the Soviet Union.
+Early designs often featured multiple weapon mounts.
+This concept was carried forward into the early interwar years in Britain, Germany and the Soviet Union, arguably reaching its most absurd expression in the British Vickers A1E1 Independent tank, though this attempt was soon abandoned while the Soviet Union's similar effort produced a T-35 'land battleship' which was actually produced and fought in defence of the Soviet Union.

 In modern tanks, the turret houses all the crew except the driver (who is in the hull).
-The crew located in the turret typically consist of tank commander, gunner, and often a gun loader (except in tanks that have an autoloader), while the driver sits in a separate compartment with his own entry and exit, though often one that allows the driver to exit via the turret basket (fighting compartment).
+The crew located in the turret typically consists of a tank commander, gunner, and often a gun loader (except in tanks that have an autoloader), while the driver sits in a separate compartment with his own entry and exit, though often one that allows the driver to exit via the turret basket (fighting compartment).

 For other combat vehicles, the turrets are equipped with other weapons dependent on role.
 An infantry fighting vehicle may carry a smaller calibre gun or an autocannon, or an anti-tank missile launcher, or a combination of weapons.
 A modern self-propelled gun mounts a large artillery gun but less armour.
 Lighter vehicles may carry a one-man turret with a single machine gun, occasionally the same model being shared with other classes of vehicle, such as the Cadillac Gage T50 turret/weapons station.

 The size of the turret is a factor in combat vehicle design.
-One dimension mentioned in terms of turret design is "turret ring diameter" which is the size of the aperture in the top of the chassis into which the turret is seated.
+One dimension mentioned in terms of turret design is "turret ring diameter", which is the size of the aperture in the top of the chassis into which the turret is seated.